MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     house three CLF.INAN
     'three houses'

-When a noun is quantified by a numeral-classifier phrase, it may not be preceded by the plural word ??, even when the numeral is greater than 1.
+When a noun is quantified by a numeral-classifier phrase, it may not be preceded by the additive plural particle (?), even when the numeral is greater than 1.

     ??? ???
     PL  child
     'children'

-    * ??? ???   ???
+    * ??? ???   ???   ???
       PL  child three CLF.HUM
       Intended: 'three children'